Bradley Stoke: Tennis

 Tennis lessons, games and events are played at the Jubilee Centre on Savages Wood Road.

 Martial arts

 Numerous Martial arts and fitness clubs provide classes within the town teaching Judo, Taekwondo, Bushido, Kung-fu and kickboxing.

 Media

 Printed

 Bradley Stoke's news and media publications include Bradley Stoke Matters and The Bradley Stoke Journal.

 Bradley Stoke Matters is a free community magazine and website which started up in 2005, following local news and events.
 The free magazine is delivered quarterly to every home in Bradley Stoke.

 The Bradley Stoke Journal is a free interactive community news website since 2007, following local news and events.
 From 2013 the free magazine was delivered monthly to every home in Bradley Stoke.
 The magazine ceased printed publication in May 2022, but the website and social media channels continued.
+The Bradley Stoke Journal Website entered retirement in January 2025 with its existing content being archived.

 Radio

 Bradley Stoke Radio, the local community radio station, broadcasts over the internet via webcasts and on 103.4 MHz FM.
 Live broadcasts are regularly held during local community events, in Willow Brook Shopping Centre's town square, and at local festivals, featuring live singers and commentary directly from the events.

 Bradley Stoke receives BBC Radio Bristol on 94.9 MHz FM, Heart West on 96.3 MHz FM and Greatest Hits Radio Bristol & The South West on 107.2 MHz FM.